thefuture2092/didia.me/content/posts/2021-04-27-how-to-keep-learning-at-work-even-when-you-dont-have-enough-time.md

 Until next time,

 PS: If you found this article interesting, don't forget to follow me @didia_aristote on twitter so that you will not miss the next article on this series.

-\- The new opportunity

-The first people I reached out to were colleagues who had more experience than I and who had a family to attend to.
-I asked them how they found time to keep learning while maintaining a great work-life balance.
-Most of them told me that they faced the same issue.
-They wanted to keep learning on their own time but found it impossible.
-Some told me it should be expected of them to spend their home time to keep learning for work, it was immoral.
-Still, some did find time to do it, albeit an insignificant time.
-But for most experienced people I talked to, I learned that they did most if not all of their learning at work on company time.

-That last insight is what surprised me the most.
-How do you learn on company time ?
-Well, I know most employers provide formation budgets but they rarely give employees time needed to use those budgets.
-So employees end up needing to use their own time for the formation.
-But these people were telling me they were learning on company time.
-How were they doing it ?
-We are usually so busy at work that taking time to learn instead of working on our deliverables is almost never an option.
-So do you take time at work to work on

-"Time is a created thing.
-To say 'I don't have time,' is like saying, 'I don't want to" Lao Tzu

-\- The plan

-\- The conflict

-\- The achievement

-\- The transformation